 Henry rubbed an eye and Butler patted him on the back and commented with a limerick about the dead girl’s ashen legs being so hard to spread.
 Henry turned and fresh air seeped like a color between the glass slats in the little window through which Henry could see the four-car garage and shifting green prisms of leaves and the slow-living breeze momentarily amplified the odor of the formaldehyde by contrast.
 He rubbed his eye and it stung of formaldehyde and he closed his eyes and reflected on the damning painlessness of the girl behind him.

 What a perfect Thursday evening in June, early evening in June, sun finally mild behind the rooftops, the black Germantown rooftops, with traffic now thin to a dented trickle after the sunny rush.
-A long, slow breeze cools his neck behind the collar of his shirt and his suit jacket.
+That long, slow-living breeze comes back again and cools his neck behind the collar of his shirt and his suit jacket.
+It is the 16th day of the month.

 Mr. Djamc must be about twenty-five, seven or eight years older than Henry and dick-deep in the mysteries.
 Mr. Djamc knows and feels and still remembers feeling what Henry can only guess at and read about and see through his telescope at night from the window of his blacked-out third-storey bedroom across the street from the third-storey bedroom of Mr. Djamc’s house, the FM radio dial showing a corner of the room in ghostly green while Henry squints over the eyepiece like it’s a keyhole on the bedroom door of their ghost-filled neighborhood where The Sound of Philadelphia’s soaring disco orchestration is the perfect overlay for scenes of 18th century musket battle.
 Oh just studying the weepy White male face in ecstasy every night at roughly 11pm.
 Moon-tinted George Djamc convulsing gently over his out-of-frame-bride’s bobbing Afro while Henry listens to Emerson, Lake and Palmer performing From the Beginning via his stereo FM receiver tuned to WMMR in the pelagic murk of his bedroom observatory while